etherealsheep/salento_sole_mare_vento/README.md

 ![](docs/images/amiresponsive_image.png)

+This site has been created with the idea of providing guidance and inspire people interested in visiting Salento.
-Created to provide guidance for people interested in visiting Salento, which is becoming a very popular area.
+Salento is becoming a very popular area all over the world.
 This website was made for educational purposes only.

-This website is made up of the following sections:
+This website consists of the following sections:
-1. Home/Introduction
+1. Home
 2. Salento Life
-3. Must See - A list of places not to be missed
+3. Must See (A list of places not to be missed)
-4. Form to sign up to Salentu, Sule, Mare e Ientu newsletter
+4. Contact Me (form to sign up to "Salentu, Sule, Mare e Ientu" newsletter)0

 The business goals for this website are:

 1. Provide an idea of what to find if you choose to visit Salento.
-2. Inspire people traveling in Salento, and encourage tourism.
+2. Inspire people traveling in Salento and encourage tourism.
-3. Build a database of users to send future information & content to, thus furthering the reach of the author.
+3. Building a database, a network of contacts with users to send future information and contents.

 The user goals of this website are:

-1. As a fisrt ime visitor, I want to give you an idea of the best place to visit and encourage trying local food.
+1. For the first-time visitor: I want to give you an idea of the best places to visit and encourage trying local, typical food.
-2. As a recurring or first-time visitor, I want to find recommendations from a trusted source for restaurants/hotels/products.
-3. As a first-time user, I want to be able to sign up to directly receive content via a newsletter.
+2. For the first-time user: I want you to be able to sign up to directly receive content via a newsletter.
+3. For the recurring or first-time visitor: I want to find recommendations from a trusted source for restaurants/hotels/products.

 ---